We continue to take our advice from the government website Coronavirus – what you need to know

 How to Protect Your Mental Health

-Coronavirus has plunged the world into uncertainty and the constant news about the pandemic can feel relentless.
-All of this is taking its toll in people’s mental health.
+Coronavirus plunged the world into uncertainty and all of this is taking its toll in people’s mental health.

 Being concerned about the news is understandable, but for many people it can make mental health problems worse.